 IN A NUTSHELL

-Main Takeaways: Skin care in your 20s is a lot about prevention.
+Main Takeaways: Skin care in your 20s is about maintaining healthy skin, as well as prevention.
 It’s crucial to begin a skin care routine to help prevent sun damage and common signs of aging.

 Good to Know: Don’t go to sleep with your makeup on.
-The makeup and dirt and oil from the day will clog your pores if left on overnight.
+The makeup and dirt and oil from the day can clog your pores if left on overnight.